tuyenluong/note-repo/noteRepo/Java/Operators/JAVA - Assignment Operators.md

 ## Compound assign operators

-- There are also something called compound assign operators, and this is just a shorthand notation of an assignment operation.
+- There are also someething called compound assign operators, and this is just a shorthand notation of an assignment operation.
 - So mathematically expressions like `a = a + 5` doesn't make much sense.
 But in programming they are perfectly fine because first the right hand side is evaluated.

 ```java